Cyber-Physical Systems: Issues, Design and Opportunities

 Additionally, he has been named a Highly Cited Researcher in both engineering and computer

-science (Web of Science, 2014–2025) and recognized as the Most Cited Researcher in Electrical
+science (Web of Science, 2014–2025) and recognized as the Most Cited Researcher in

-2019–2024).
+Review, 2019–2024).
 His institutional accolades include the Stephen Cole the Elder Award for

 Excellence in Research Supervision and the Outstanding Research Achievement Award from the